Access to health records

 Records of your care are made every time you go to an NHS service.
 These services will keep your records for different lengths of time.
 The length of time depends on where the record is kept.

 Normally records are kept for up to 8 years after you were last seen by the service or discharged.
 These are called ‘adult health records’.
-There are some exceptions explained below.
+There are some exceptions, that are explained below.

 Your GP surgery will create a record when you register there.
 This will be kept and updated for as long as you are still registered there.

-Your GP record will be kept for 10 years after you die or if you move to another country.
+Your GP record will usually be kept for 10 years after you die.

 Electronic patient records

 Some NHS services and GP surgeries have electronic patient records.
-These records should also follow the rules explained above.
+These records should also follow the respective rules explained above.
 At the end of the time period, the record should be destroyed.
-Or people using the computer system should not be able to access them.
+Or people using the computer system shouldn’t be able to access them.

 Mental Health Records